TRI-AMDD/mpet/README.md

       - `soc_{c,a}` -- electrode state of charge
-2. Alternatively, convert the output to plain text (csv) format using `python[2] outmat2txt.py sim_output` (or replace `sim_output` with any subfolder in the `history` folder.
+2. Alternatively, convert the output to plain text (csv) format using `python[2] outmat2txt.py sim_output` (or replace `sim_output` with any subfolder in the `history` folder).
 Then analyze using whatever tools you prefer.

 If you want to save output to a movie (or figure), add `save` as an extra